 The role of secure identities in the digital transformation

 State-of-the-art technologies and internetworking in the Internet of Things are essential for the digital transformation.
-That's because the digitisation of the business world is essentially based on connected relationships between companies and their customers, partners and their own staff.

 It is not just people who communicate electronically today.
 Workpieces, materials and machines are being digitised and connected: robots steer production, products 'talk' to machines, and models are produced on 3D printers.
 Everything that can be connected to each other or interconnected with the Internet will be connected, from cars, to escalators, heaters, tractors and washing machines, right down to toothbrushes.
 But for these communication processes to run smoothly, everything involved must have its own unambiguous identity.